Taco Bell Crispitos Recipe: Quick and Easy Cinnamon-Sugar Dessert

 6. Place the fried tortillas on paper towels to drain.

-7. Immediately sprinkle cinnamon-sugar on the fried tortillas.
+7. Immediately sprinkle the fried tortillas with cinnamon-sugar.

 What To Serve With Taco Bell Crispitos